Home | The Boat | First Mate | Admiral | Guestbook

 The system restore process would take coffee of course!

-And of course there's no reason you cannot have one of each aboard.
-If funds were bigger I'd buy a second Toshiba just like mine -- so the peripherals (my 12-volt car adapter charger that takes the boat's power and turns it into 19-volts for the computer) would work on either computer.
+And of course there is no reason you cannot have one of each aboard.
+If funds were bigger I would buy a second Toshiba just like mine -- so the peripherals (my 12-volt car adapter charger that takes the boat's power and turns it into 19-volts for the computer) would work on either computer.

 Good luck.
-Do look into and buy a SATA case for the broken computer.
+Do look into and buy a SATA drive enclosure for the broken computer.
 You need that.
 And yes, you can remove the hard-drive from your HP and put it into the box.
 It's not hard, nor does it require a computer technician.

 Do you have multiple Sata drive cases or just move everything over after a new computer purchase?